Wirral Country Park: Wildlife

-A well known route within Merseyside, with part of it running through Wirral Country Park and encompassing some of the aforementioned walks, is the Wirral Coastal Walk.
+The Wirral Coastal Walk is a well-known route within Merseyside, passing through Wirral Country Park and encompassing some of the aforementioned walks.
 It is organised as an annual event by the Rotary Club, with over 5,000 taking part in 2008.
-The Walk follows the Wirral coastline from Seacombe Ferry on the River Mersey to Thurstaston Country Park on the River Dee, a distance of 15 mi.
+The walk follows the Wirral coastline from Seacombe Ferry on the River Mersey to Thurstaston Country Park on the River Dee, a distance of 15 mi.
 The annual event has become a popular way for local charities and organisations to raise money for their cause.